 Land is where conservation starts.
-North Carolina Wildlife Federation’s land stewardship projects are diverse and far-reaching.
-Durham is home to many beautiful, natural waterways, and hiking trails.
+The city of Durham is home to many beautiful, natural waterways, and hiking trails.
 Bull City Trailblazers is excited to begin working with the local community to host hikes focusing on the importance of “learning our backyard.”

 BCT works to ensure the commercialization of wildlife resources doesn’t permeate North Carolina.
 We work for investments in water and land infrastructures and for conservation that pays a hefty dividend on returns.
 We work for wildlife-friendly energy by supporting renewable energy and climate resiliency.
 We work to ensure waterways and drinking water sources aren’t fouled, that working farms remain just that, and that all creatures are considered when policy decisions are made.